vite-pwa/vite-plugin-pwa/docs/frameworks/index.md

 ## Usage

-This plugin exposes a `Vite` virtual module to interact with the service worker, you must import this virtual module when you need to work with [Prompt for update](/guide/prompt-for-update.html) on new content available, since the virtual module will expose the methods to interact with the service worker:
+This plugin exposes a `Vite` virtual module to interact with the service worker, you must import this virtual module when you need to work with [Prompt for update](/guide/prompt-for-update.html) on new content available:

 ```ts
 import { registerSW } from 'virtual:pwa-register'